-Returning students: Returning students have the option to register for AP Biology in December of their 8th grade year.
+Returning students: Returning students have the option to register for AP Physics in December of their 10th grade year.
 No exceptions will be given for students who did not follow the registration process.
+Students also have the option to register for AP Chemistry and AP Biology.